deployKF/website/README.md

        - you can set `DYLD_FALLBACK_LIBRARY_PATH` permanently by adding the export to your `~/.zshrc` file
     - __Ubuntu__
        - run `apt-get install libcairo2-dev libfreetype6-dev libffi-dev libjpeg-dev libpng-dev libz-dev`
-5. serve a local version of the website using `mkdocs serve --watch-theme`
+5. serve a local version of the website using `mkdocs serve`